 Marketing process and price setting

-Price setting is an integral part of the marketing process and it requires an in-depth analysis of the company’s performance in the market, as well as their product positioning and state of competition.
+Price setting is part of the marketing process and it requires an in-depth market reasearch.
 The right price can generate more sales while the wrong one can make potential customers look elsewhere.
 Let’s have a look at the most common pricing strategies.

 In this short guide we approach the three major and most common pricing strategies:

 Cost-based pricing Strategies

 Cost-based pricing strategies uses production costs as its basis for pricing and, to this base cost, a profit level must be added in order to come up with the product price.

 Cost-based pricing companies use their costs to find a price floor and a price ceiling.
 The floor and the ceiling are the minimum and maximum prices for a specific product or service – the price range.

 The ideal thing to do, would be setting a price in between the floor and the ceiling.
 Many companies mass-producing goods such as textiles, food and building materials use this pricing technique.

 - Calculations to determine price are simple.